 For the following TPA planting recommendations, I’ve assumed proper site preparation is in place.
 A couple of extra feet spacing between trees may not seem like much but will make a dramatic difference in the health, form, size, and volume gain of the trees down the road.

 Pine Pulpwood Production; 680 TPA (8’x8’ spacing; 64ft² growing space per tree ).
-If you live in an area where pulpwood markets are strong, you may want to consider this high-density spacing—it will reach an optimal harvest volume at a relatively early age, at which point it should be clearcut.
+If your land is in an area where pulpwood markets are strong, you may want to consider this high-density spacing—it will reach an optimal harvest volume at a relatively early age, at which point it should be clearcut.
 By the time this stand reaches the projected 15 to 20-year-old harvest age, overcrowding results in trees with poor live crown development, stagnating diameter growth, and weak fiber strength, so thinning is not recommended, especially if you live in an area prone to winter ice storms.
 If thinned, the diameter growth response will be lackluster, and the stand will be highly susceptible to wind and ice damage.

 In a loblolly pine spacing study (Amateis and Burkhart) that compared planting densities from 2,272 TPA to 303 TPA, this density was shown to have the highest total volume of all spacings by age 20.
-You’ll gain no advantage by planting more trees per acre—you’ll spend more money for poorer results.
+You’ll gain no advantage by planting more trees per acre—you’ll spend more for poorer results.

 Pulpwood, Chip-n-Saw, and Sawtimber Production; 454 TPA (8’x12’ spacing; 96ft² growing space per tree).
 A study (Adams and Clason) found this spacing to have the best combination of growth characteristics for growth, form, natural limb pruning, and ice damage resistance.
 Many stands in the Piedmont region get planted at an 8’x10’ spacing (545 TPA), but I prefer the slightly less dense 8’x12’ (454 TPA) or 10’x10’ (436 TPA) spacings for the following reasons: